 Parrot Cichlid Common name : Parrot Cichlid, Blood Parrot Cichlid Scientific name : Parrot Cichlid Average Adult…

-Recommended Minimum Aquarium Capacity: 55 gallon / 220 litre for one.
-120 gallon / 480 litre or larger for a pair.
+Recommended Minimum Aquarium Capacity: 55 gallon / 220 litre for a pair

 Fresh Water Fish Breeds

 Learn about different species of freshwater fish, including popular breeds like bettas, guppies and catfish.